TheContentGym/GeospatialAPIs-UP42/Steps/Download-the-Output.md

 # 6. Download the Output/Data Processed by the specified Workflow

-After your job is complete, you can download the data processed by the workflow you specified.
+After your job is complete, download the data processed by the workflow you specified.

 **Protip:** You can use webhooks to set up alerts for the completion of your workflow processing.